-When I visited Italy for the first time in 2014, I traveled to Rome, Florence, Assisi, Sorrento, Pompeii, and Capri.
-These places all have something special to offer and are definitely worth visiting.
-When I was living and studying in Italy this past fall, I was lucky to visit its acclaimed vineyards and charming towns from coast to coast.
-Listed below are 10 must-see cities in Italy.
+I traveled to Rome, Florence, Assisi, Sorrento, Pompeii, and Capri when I first visited Italy in 2014.
+When I studied abroad in Italy this past fall, I was lucky to visit acclaimed vineyards and charming towns from coast to coast.
+Listed below are 10 must see cities in Italy!

 1. Venice, Italy

 A trip to Italy isn’t complete without a visit to Venice.
-Despite what is commonly heard, Venice does have roads.
-And many lovely squares.
+Despite what you may have heard, Venice does have roads other than water canals.
 However, the roads are extremely narrow and for pedestrians only.
 I visited during the off-season and still found myself getting frustrated with the crowds, so keep this in mind if you choose to visit during the warmer months when the city is in its peak.

 I only spent one day in Venice, but I recommend staying for 2-3 days.
 You can see the city of Venice in only a day, but the surrounding islands need more time.
 The beautiful, colorful islands of Burano and Murano are accessible via ferry from the city and are renowned for their long-lasting tradition of glass-making.